vishwas-trivedi/alpha-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application allows users to create articles and comment on other user's articles.

+Application configuration details :

-* Ruby version
+* Ruby version : 2.5.1

+* Rails version : 5.1.7

 * System dependencies